They scroll, pause, and click. That’s the quiet power of influencer marketing—when the right face says the right thing, people listen.

 Influencer Marketing Use Cases: B2C & B2B

-B2C Brands: Visual, Aspirational, and Lifestyle-Driven
+B2C Brands: Visual, Aspirational, and Trend-Driven

 How to Build an Influencer Marketing Strategy (Step-by-Step)